ragg09/nestjs-ninja-api/README.md

 - common methods that are included to services are the CRUD logic
 - to use services, you have to instantiate it to your controller method
 - but the most convenient way to instantiate it is to craete a constructor in the controller, this become possible due to the `@Injectable()` decorator declared for the services

+### Excecption Handling

+There are lots of error handling built in in NestJS

+- common use is the try catch with the built in exception `NotFoundException();`
+- the documentation provides all the HTTP exceptions
+- you can also create a custom exception